 Place the Support DVD into the optical drive.
-If Autorun is enabled in your computer, the DVD automatically displays the Specials screen which contains the unique features of ASUS motherboard.
+If Autorun is enabled in your computer, the DVD automatically displays the Specials screen.
 Click Drivers, Utilities, Make Disk, Manual, and Contact tabs to display their respective menus.

 The following screen is for reference only.